High Performance in Sub-Zero Temperatures

-Marotta’s cryogenic valve heritage dates back to the Apollo and Saturn days of NASA.
+Marotta’s heritage with these products dates back to the Apollo and Saturn days of NASA.
 The PV20T, PV25T, and MV36M were designed and developed for various ground support and spaceflight applications with liquid oxygen, liquid nitrogen, and liquid hydrogen fluid transfer systems.
-Modernization of these design concepts with recent lessons learned through Marotta’s CoRe® production line results in a robust, reliable, and modern cryogenic valve series.
+Modernization of these design concepts with recent lessons learned through Marotta’s CoRe® production line results in a robust, reliable, and modern valve series.

 - Operating temperatures as low as -423°F (-252°C)

 - Liquid hydrogen, oxygen, nitrogen